 Overall, it was a great honeymoon.
 We had a lot of fun, were able to rest and saw some great things!
 Find out all the details below :)

-Hurghada is one of the big tourist destination in Egypt for sea resort.
-It’s on the cost of the Red Sea.
+Hurghada is one of the big tourist destinations in Egypt for sea resort.
+It is on the coast of the Red Sea.
 We were not in Hurghada City itself, but in a tourist resort, 30 kilometers away, called Makadi.

 Here it was the same, more people were speaking German than English.
 It was a bit difficult, but since I can speak some German and some people from the hotel could speak English, it was OK.
 We did it through the checkout and went to our room directly.

 The service in the hotel was good.
 People were friendly and helping.

 Our room was really pretty good.
 It was quite big, with a nice balcony outside.
 We had the view on the pool and could go to it very quickly.
 On the other hand, that meant we had to go farther for breakfast and dinner.
 The house cleaning service was really nice and the room was very clean and well made.